-Our class book will be a children’s classic - The Swiss Family Robinson which will also be a stimulus for much of our writing.
-We will look at a range of fiction and non-fiction genres and will include descriptive writing, diary entries and non-chronological reports.
-Our Grammar focus for the term will be fronted adverbials and the use of a range of clauses (subordinate and relative) to vary the structure of and add detail to our writing.
+Our class book will be 'Journey to the River Sea' - a children’s classic and a superb story of discovery and friendship.
+This book which will also be a stimulus for much of our writing.
+We will look at a range of fiction and non-fiction genres and will include descriptive writing, diary entries and persuasive writing.
+Our Grammar focus for the term will be word classes (understanding the building blocks of language), fronted adverbials and the use of a range of clauses (subordinate and relative) to vary the structure of and add detail to our writing.
 Learning to edit and handwriting will play a crucial role in this too.

 Pupils should continue to use Bedrock at least twice a week at home to support with their vocabulary - it is also our aim to access this resource daily in school.

 Vocabulary: narrative characterisation setting persuasive word class noun adjective determiner verb adverb preposition conjunction adverbial

 In Guided Reading we will use a variety to texts to enable the pupils to apply their learning to a range of question types and to make links between different books.
 We will start off by looking at retrieval and inference before moving on to other areas of reading.
 In order to support your child with both their grammar and reading at home, please use the following links: